Tensions rise in migrant standoff at Poland-Belarus border

 The Belarusian Defense Ministry summoned the Polish military attache to protest what it described as “unfounded and unlawful Polish allegations of Belarusian servicemen’s involvement in the migration crisis on the Polish-Belarusian border.”

-The ministry also voiced concern about the buildup of Polish troops on the border, saying that international rules envisage issuing a notice and inviting Belarusian observers for any military activities involving more than 6,000 troops and noting that Poland has done neither.
+The ministry also voiced concern about the buildup of Polish troops on the border, saying that international rules envisage issuing a notice and inviting Belarusian observers for any military activities involving more than 6,000 troops, saying Poland has done neither.

 The Belarusian opposition urged the West to toughen sanctions on Minsk.

-“It’s necessary to introduce tough sanctions, trade embargo and a full stop of transit of goods between the EU and Belarus,” Pavel Latushka, a leading Belarusian opposition figure, said on a messaging app.
-“First of all, we are urging Poland, Lithuania and Latvia as countries on the frontline of a hybrid attack launched by the regime to stop transit.”
+“It’s necessary to introduce tough sanctions, trade embargo and a full stop of transit of goods between the EU and Belarus,” Pavel Latushka, a leading opposition figure, said on a messaging app, urging Poland, Lithuania and Latvia, “as countries on the front line of a hybrid attack launched by the regime, to stop transit.”

 On Tuesday, the EU tightened visa rules for Belarus officials, saying it was “partially suspending” an agreement with Minsk.
 The move affects Belarusian government officials, lawmakers, diplomats and top court representatives by requiring them to provide additional documents and pay more for visas.